andrjas/data_check/docs/development.md

 ### Unit tests

 [pytest](https://pytest.org/) is used for unit testing.
-There are two types of test for data_check in the _test_ folder: Basic tests for the code and tests against a database.
+There are two types of tests for data_check in the _test_ folder: Basic tests for the code and tests against a database.

 For unit tests an in-memory SQLite database that is integrated into Python is used.